Vulnsy Docs

 ReferencesLinks to CVEs, OWASP entries, or other external resources

-EvidenceScreenshots and images proving the vulnerability exists
+EvidenceScreenshots and an evidence narrative proving the vulnerability exists

 Two Ways to Use Findings